 The salads here are quite large and very fresh.
 Their beer selection was local and had some variety.
 This is also the first restaurant I’ve been to that has Kombucha on their beverage menu…in Alaska even!

-Finn’s is located on the Homer Spit and is open from 12-9 during the busy summer months.
+Finn’s is located on the Homer Spit and is open from noon-9:00 p.m. during the busy summer months.
 If we had an extra night, we would have been back again.

 Boss Hogz is a combination between a diner, BBQ joint, and ice cream parlor.
 If you want a good scoop of ice cream, this is the place to go.
 I have to say this is the first time that I have ever seen Play Dough ice cream.
 They served up malts, shakes, splits, and sundaes.
 Anything your kids could dream of.

-We ate dinner there and they have some pretty big portions.
+We ate dinner there, and they served up some pretty big portions.
 I ate my BBQ salad until I was stuffed, except it looked like I hardly ate anything.
 The bacon cheese fries were pretty good, but I’m not too impressed when my appetizer comes the same time as my food.
 I checked them out online too, and the breakfasts that they serve look delicious!
 Maybe next time we’ll get up early and leave the spit for a big breakfast.

 Boss Hogz is located off of the spit, but it’s always a good night for a little ride right?
 We arrived later in the evening and we were able to be seated without a wait.